mddazure/azure-route-server-lab/README.md

 `cd ./azure-route-server-lab`

-Create a Resource Group:

-`az group create --name ars-lab --location westeurope`

 Accept the terms for the CSR1000v Marketplace offer:

 `az vm image terms accept --urn cisco:cisco-csr-1000v:16_12_5-byol:latest`

 Deploy the Bicep template:

-`az deployment group create --resource-group ars-lab --template-file rs.bicep`
+`az deployment sub create --location westeurope --template-file main.bicep`

-Verify that all components in the diagram above have been deployed and are healthy.
+Verify that all components in the diagram above have been deployed to the resourcegroup `ars-lab` and are healthy.

 Credentials:
 username: `AzureAdmin`